-The taught modules are mainly in year one providing a sound knowledge base and allowing time for the research project in year two.
+The programme consist of 180 credits comprising 120 credits of taught modules and a 60-credit dissertation.
+On the part-time programme the taught modules are mainly in year one providing a sound knowledge base and allows time for the research project in year two.
 The different types of assessment are evenly spread over the two years of the programme.
 Each year contributes half of the assessment (90 credits).
 The deadlines for assessment submission are normally scheduled immediately after teaching is completed at the end of each term.
 Extensions are not permitted but students who have difficulties are advised to submit these in writing to the mitigating circumstances committee.